vasconeves/machine_learning/observational studies and experiments.md

 Even today this matter is not settled: the measurements of the parameter based on nearby galaxies disagrees with measurements based on the cosmic microwave background (which tells us about the early universe, and thus much greater distances).
 Hubble's parameter is critical to understanding the geometry of space-time in our universe, and its value and evolution in time still an open question to this day.

-# Correcting simple non-linear relationships.
+## Correcting simple non-linear relationships

 If the underlying relationship in the data is non-linear, and in most cases it is, fitting a linear model may give poor results and can even be misleading: you may conclude that there is no relationship in the data (although a simple visualization does wonders!).